DanHefrman/test/Resource-Hub-Mark_II/Content/week-7/test-prep/weeks-LOs/W7_filled_in_LOs.md

         // and add that ele to the new array merged.push(next);

     }

-      return merged;
+    return merged; }
-    }

-    // The mergeSort function breaks apart our input into smaller sub-arrays until we have an input of length <= 1, which is inherently sorted.
-    // Once we have a left and right subarray that's sorted, we can merge them together to get our sorted result of this sub-problem, passing the sorted version back up the call stack. function mergeSort(array) {
-      if (array.length <= 1) {
+    // The mergeSort function breaks apart our input into smaller sub-arrays until we have an input of length &lt;= 1, which is inherently sorted. // Once we have a left and right subarray that’s sorted, we can merge them together to get our sorted result of this sub-problem, passing the sorted version back up the call stack. function mergeSort(array) { if (array.length &lt;= 1) { return array; }
-        return array;
-      }

-      let midIdx = Math.floor(array.length / 2);
-      let leftHalf = array.slice(0, midIdx);
-      let rightHalf = array.slice(midIdx);
+    let midIdx = Math.floor(array.length / 2); let leftHalf = array.slice(0, midIdx); let rightHalf = array.slice(midIdx);

-      let sortedLeft = mergeSort(leftHalf);
-      let sortedRight = mergeSort(rightHalf);
+    let sortedLeft = mergeSort(leftHalf); let sortedRight = mergeSort(rightHalf);

-      return merge(sortedLeft, sortedRight);
+    return merge(sortedLeft, sortedRight); }
-    }

 1. Explain the complexity of and write a function that performs quick sort on an array of numbers.